 Para Ref.
-Issue Documentation Needed 15 & A25 Uncorrected Misstatements The amount below which misstatements would be regarded as clearly trivial.
-All misstatements accumulated during the audit and whether they have been corrected: Communication with management to correct the misstatement.
-Communication with those charged with governance: Uncorrected misstatements; and Effect that they, individually or in aggregate, may have on the opinion in the auditor's report.
-The auditor's conclusion as to whether uncorrected misstatements are material, individually or in aggregate, and the basis for that conclusion.
-Auditor should consider: The size and nature of the misstatements, both in relation to particular classes of transactions, account balances or disclosures and the financial statements as a whole, and the particular circumstances of their occurrence; and The effect of uncorrected misstatements related to prior periods on the relevant classes of transactions, account balances or disclosures, and the financial statements related to prior periods on the relevant classes of transactions, account balances or disclosures, and the financial statements may take into account: The consideration of the aggregate effect of uncorrected misstatements; The evaluation of whether the materiality level or levels for particular classes of transactions, account balances or disclosures, if any, have been exceeded; and The evaluation of the effect of uncorrected misstatements on key ratios or trends, and compliance with legal, regulatory and contractual requirements (for example, debt covenants).
+Issue Do cumentati on Neede d 15 & A25 Uncorrected Misstatements • amount atements ded as clea below would rly trivial. which be

+- All misstatements accumulated during the audit and whether they have been corrected: - Communication with management to correct the misstatement. - Communication with those charged with governance: - Uncorrected misstatements; and - Effect that they, individually or in aggregate, may have on the opinion in the auditor's report. - The auditor's conclusion as to whether uncorrected misstatements are material, individually or in aggregate, and the basis for that conclusion.
+Auditor should consider: - The size and nature of the misstatements, both in relation to particular classes of transactions, account balances or disclosures and the financial statements as a whole, and the particular circumstances of their occurrence; and - The effect of uncorrected misstatements related to prior periods on the relevant classes of transactions. balances account or disclosures, and the financial statements as a whole. - The auditor's documentation of uncorrected misstatements may take into account: The consideration of the aggregate effect of uncorrected misstatements; The evaluation of whether the materiality level or levels for particular classes of transactions, account balances or disclosures, if any, have been exceeded; and The evaluation of the effect of uncorrected misstatements on key ratios or trends, and compliance with legal, regulatory and contractual requirements (for example, debt covenants).